 N.B.
-You should carry out the tasks across as wide a spectrum of the work of your Service or Organisation as possible to ensure you demonstrate competency in all aspects of the work you are expected to undertake.
+You should carry out the tasks across as wide a spectrum of the work of your service or organisation as possible to ensure you demonstrate competency in all aspects of the work you are expected to undertake.

-Once you have completed this portfolio, we recommend that you continue to gain additional experience of all the areas of service delivery in which you work in order to ensure you are competent in those areas, and you should seek the support of your employer when doing this.
-This is particularly important for high risk inspections, taking formal samples, seizing or suspending items, risk assessing products, conducting internet investigations or tackling doorstep criminals.
+Once you have completed the Core Skills Portfolio, we recommend that you continue to gain additional experience of all the areas of service delivery in which you work in order to ensure you are competent in those areas, and you should seek the support of your employer when doing this.
+This is particularly important for work with which you are unfamiliar or inexperienced, for example when conducing high risk inspections, taking formal samples, seizing or suspending items, risk assessing products, conducting internet investigations or tackling doorstep criminals.

-These central core skills are divided as follows:
+The central core skills are divided as follows:

-- Interpersonal skills/ communication skills face to face, on the telephone and in writing (you will have partially demonstrated competency in these in the Foundation Portfolio)
+- Interpersonal skills/ communication skills face to face, on the telephone and in writing

 - Organisational skills

 - Information skills

 - Cognitive skills

 - Investigative skills

-The skills map directly to the skills outcomes laid down by the awarding body for the portfolio.
+These skills map directly to the skills outcomes laid down by the Awarding Body for the portfolio.

-The skills outcomes that you will have evidenced, once you have completed this portfolio are:
+The skills outcomes that this portfolio will have evidenced, once completed are:

-- The ability to find, apply and interpret legal statute, codes of practice and guidance notes. - 2.
+- 1. The ability to find, apply and interpret legal statute, codes of practice and guidance notes. - 2.
 The ability to identify product, gather evidence, sift, appraise, analyse and present information in order to be able to carry out the duties within a trading standards environment. - 3.
-An appreciation of the legal process and the ability to interpret and apply legislation appropriately. - 4.
-The ability to advice others on their duties, rights and responsibilities.
+An appreciation of legal process and the ability to interpret and apply legislation appropriately. - 4.
+The ability to advise others on their duties, rights and responsibilities.
 You must be able to demonstrate that you are able to communicate effectively with people with varied needs in a wide variety of contexts, and put people at ease, using appropriate verbal and body language, asking appropriate questions and giving appropriate responses, structuring and guiding conversations and being suitably assertive, but also listening. - 5.
 The ability to explain to a diverse audience the meaning of, and rationale behind, legal requirements as a means of securing compliance. - 6.
 The ability to develop effective working relationships with other agencies, with a demonstrable practical awareness of where the work of Trading Standards finishes and the work of other agencies begins, and potential overlaps. - 7.
 The ability to work and liaise in partnership with other bodies and agencies. - 8.
 The ability to communicate clearly and appropriately with a varied audience on a variety of technical and non-technical matters through a variety of media suitable to the needs of the user. - 9.
 The ability to work individually, and as part of a team, and develop harmonious and productive working relationships with others. - 10.
 The identification and the effective utilisation of the services of applicable experts and test bodies to support the role of the Trading Standards Service. - 11.
 The personal organisational skills necessary to organise workloads, prioritise tasks and change focus as necessary. - 12.
 The ability to research, gather, record, organise and report information in a context relevant to the service or task being undertaken. - 13.
 The use of common office tools and databases to an appropriate level. - 14.
-The ability to make an analytical appraisal of information and having the necessary interpretive skills to reach logical and consistent conclusions. - 15.
-The ability to use theoretical and practical knowledge in order to identify and apply appropriate and reasoned solutions to the problems being addressed. - 16.
+The ability to make an analytical appraisal of information with the necessary interpretive skills to reach logical and consistent conclusions. - 15.
+The ability to use theoretical and practical knowledge in order to identify and apply appropriate and reasoned solutions to problems being addressed. - 16.
 The ability to understand and comply with relevant Health and Safety guidelines. - 17.
 The ability to learn from prior experience.